Reverse Mortgage California Guide

 5. What is the HomeSafe refinance proceeds test?

-Answer: A HomeSafe refinance loan proceeds test requires the available benefit to equal or exceed 5% of the refinance principal limit after deducting specified costs and prior loan amounts.
+Answer: For Riverside borrowers, a HomeSafe refinance loan proceeds test requires the available benefit to equal or exceed 5% of the refinance principal limit after deducting specified costs and prior loan amounts.

 How this looks in practice